All Credit Cards

 Overview

 The TD Cash Back Visa Infinite Card is TD's premium cash back credit card — and Canada's most popular card in the category.
-Voted Top Cash Back Credit Card by Rewards Canada readers in 2024, it delivers a straightforward 3% cash back on the spending categories that matter most: groceries, gas, transit, bill payments, and streaming.
+Voted Top Cash Back Credit Card by Rewards Canada readers in 2024, it delivers a straightforward 3% Cash Back Dollars on the spending categories that matter most: groceries, gas, transit, bill payments, and streaming.

-The current welcome offer delivers up to $600 in total value, including 10% cash back on bonus-eligible purchases in the first 3 months (up to $3,500 in spend) and a first-year annual fee rebate.
+The current welcome offer delivers up to $600 in total value, including a 10% Cash Back Dollars welcome bonus on bonus-eligible purchases in the first 3 months (up to $3,500 in spend) and a first-year annual fee rebate.
 If you prefer the simplicity of cash back over managing points and redemption strategies, this is TD's best card for you.

 Earning Cash Back